LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 ..  george, shell sort is still of higher order.
 I do not see what all this is about
     You also mentioned the quicksort stack, but that is way less than just the extra space to code it.

-    The  In our
-    testing, QuickSort still comes out on top but it is not as cut/dried a case as one might expect, considering that our Shell Sort is not at all tuned to choose the optimum set of intervals (an exercise we left to the reader).

 ..
 [WirthADP] Niklaus Wirth, Algorithms + Data Structures = Programs, Prentice Hall, 1976.